 Knowledge: Counting Strategies

 Once students are familiar with all the ways to decompose numbers to 10, they can perform addition and subtraction of numbers less than 20 that do not require regrouping (for example, 10 + 4, 11 + 6, 15 + 5, or 16 - 3).
-Next, students can move on to additions and subtractions of numbers less than 20 that require regrouping (for example, 13 + 8, 17 - 9).
+Next, students can move on to addition and subtraction of numbers less than 20 that require regrouping (for example, 13 + 8, 17 - 9).